iamdeterminedd/iamdeterminedd/README.md

 #### About me

-In the past, I built software that lives right in our most beloved device, the smartphone.
-I developed Android apps designed to fit seamlessly into people’s daily lives, focusing on interactions that feel natural and intuitive.
-With just a tap of a button, users can experience something meaningful at their fingertips.

-Out of curiosity, I stepped out of my comfort zone to explore the unknown realms of web development.

-I never imagined that I would enjoy working with storing, retrieving, and organizing data as much as I do today as a backend developer.
-As my knowledge deepens, building secure and high-performance backend systems has become one of my main goals.
-I want every project I contribute to be reliable and meet the needs of its users.

-My determination drives me to thrive on solving complex problems, turning ideas into practical solutions, and collaborating with my teammates while making sure we have fun along the way.
+I started out building Android apps that blended naturally into people’s daily lives, then curiosity led me to web development.
+That’s where I found my passion for backend work—designing secure, reliable systems that make everything run smoothly behind the scenes.
+I love tackling complex problems, turning ideas into real solutions, and collaborating with teammates while keeping things fun.

-Besides coding, I love reading personal development books, jamming to music, bonding with my dogs and cats, watching anime, and even catching up on K-dramas.
-When I need to unwind, I enjoy diving into immersive video games. 😁
+Outside of coding, you’ll usually find me reading personal growth books, vibing to music, watching anime or K-dramas, gaming, or hanging out with my dogs and cats. 😁

 ---